Frequently Asked Questions

 Who is providing financial support for the Accountability Framework initiative?

-The Gordon and Betty Moore Foundation and the Norwegian Ministry of Climate and Environment (through the Norwegian International Climate and Forest Initiative – NICFI) are currently providing generous support to the Accountability Framework initiative.
+The Gordon and Betty Moore Foundation, the Norwegian Ministry of Climate and Environment (through the Norwegian International Climate and Forest Initiative – NICFI), and the Department for International Development (DFID) are currently providing generous support to the Accountability Framework initiative.
 This work is part of a collaboration among the Gordon and Betty Moore Foundation and other partners designed to eliminate the loss and degradation of tropical and sub-tropical forest ecosystems that results from the production of globally traded agricultural commodities by ensuring that key commodities are sourced only from deforestation-free areas.
 Funding has also been provided in the past by the SEM Charitable Trust.

 The AFi is not funded by, nor does it seek funding from, private companies.